Affiliated with AdventHealth and Littleton Adventist Hospital

 • Clinical Interview: The doctor will conduct a 30–60 minute interview with the patient regarding their symptoms, evaluation goals, and prior history (e.g., medical, developmental, adaptive, social, emotional/behavioral, academic, and occupational history).

-• Testing: The doctor will conduct 4 hours of testing plus 1 hour of questionnaires (5 hours total) with the patient either virtually, in-office, or in-home (if needed).
+• Testing: The doctor will conduct 4 hours of testing plus 1 hour of questionnaires with the patient either virtually, in-office, or in-home (if needed).
 The battery will cover the following areas included in the Basic Evaluation: IQ, verbal, visual-spatial, attention, executive functioning, memory, motor, social, and emotional/behavioral.

 • Feedback Session: The doctor will conduct a 1-hour feedback session with the patient or parent/guardian (for minors or those who have given power of attorney to another adult).
 The feedback session will include a review of the testing data, diagnosis, and recommendations.

-• Report: The report will include the Basic Evaluation sections: Referral question, background section summarizing information from the clinical and collateral interviews, list of all testing protocols, clinical behavioral observations, a brief summary of the diagnoses, top 3 recommendations, and a testing data appendix.
-Additionally, the report will include pages of recommendations in order of priority that will be applicable for a 2-3 year developmental trajectory (regardless of age) and the doctor will assist you in locating and contacting clinically relevant providers in your insurance network and close to your home.
-For those in a work or academic setting, interventions will also include accommodation plans (note: this does not include interventions for a learning disability).
+• Evaluation Report: The report will include the referral question, background section summarizing information from the clinical and collateral interviews, list of all testing protocols, clinical behavioral observations, a summary of the diagnoses, clinically indicated recommendations not pertaining to an academic or vocational setting, and a testing data appendix.
+Additionally, the report will include pages of recommendations that are applicable to vocational and academic settings (note: this does not include interventions for a learning disability in reading, writing and math).

-• Participation in School Meetings: Per request, the doctor will participate in the 504 Accommodation Plan or Individualized Education Program (IEP) meeting through the school district via Zoom or phone free of charge.
-Of note, if families wish their doctor to participate in-person, however, this will be an additional charge ($250 per hour of drive time).
+• Participation in School 504/IEP and Work Accommodation Meetings: Per request, the doctor will participate in the 504 Accommodation Plan or Individualized Education Program (IEP) meeting through the school district, or work accommodation meetings through the patient’s employer, via Zoom or phone free of charge.
+If families wish their doctor to participate in-person, however, this will be an additional charge ($250 per hour of drive time).

 What is not included:

-• Academic achievement testing to identify or rule-out a learning disability is not included
+• Academic achievement testing in reading, writing, and math to identify or rule-out a learning disability is not included.

 Comprehensive Evaluation

-Cost (Insured): There is a $2,200 add on fee that will not be billed to insurance.
+Cost (Insured): There is a $2,200.00 add on fee that cannot be billed to insurance.
 This fee will be in addition to what is not covered by insurance (based on your benefits).

 Description: This type of evaluation goes beyond what is considered to be “medically necessary” by insurance companies and also includes academic achievement testing to identify or rule-out a learning disability.